Optimal Investment with Correlated Stochastic Volatility Factors: Proof of Accuracy

-Note that we still assume that $q$ is given by \eqref{def:q}, but, however, the equation for $\Psi$ remains fully nonlinear.
+Note that we still assume that $q$ is given by \eqref{def:q}, however, \eqref{eq:HJB-non-lin} the equation for $\Psi$ remains fully nonlinear.
 The distortion transformation \eqref{eq:distortion} will be key to build sub- and super-solutions for \eqref{eq:HJB}, but first, we need some smoothness properties for the functions $\Psi^{(0)}$ and $\Psi^{(1)}$.
+In this section we will commonly use the notation that a function $f$ is bounded away from zero, which we define as $f$ is such that $\inf_{x\in \mbox{ domain of } f} \abs{f(x)} >0$.